RockLib/RockLib.Encryption/README.md

 }
 ```

-The goal is to keep most of the document plain-text while encrypting just the SSN:
+This is what we want - to keep most of the document plain-text while encrypting just the sensitive fields:

 ```xml
 <client>